Left anterior descending artery

-The left anterior descending artery (LAD, or anterior descending branch), also called anterior interventricular artery (IVA, or anterior interventricular branch of left coronary artery) is a branch of the left coronary artery.
+The left anterior descending artery (LAD), also called the anterior interventricular artery (IVA, or anterior interventricular branch of the left coronary artery) is a branch of the left coronary artery.
 It supplies the anterior portion of the left ventricle.
 It provides about half of the arterial supply to the left ventricle and is thus considered the most important vessel supplying the left ventricle.
-Blockage of this artery is often called the widow-maker infarction due to a high risk of death.
+Blockage of the proximal LAD is often dubbed the "widow-maker" infarction due to its poor prognosis.

-Structure
+Anatomy

 Course

-It first passes at posterior to the pulmonary artery, then passes anteriorward between that pulmonary artery and the left atrium to reach the anterior interventricular sulcus, along which it descends to the notch of cardiac apex.
-In 78% of cases, it reaches the apex of the heart.
+The LAD arises from the left main coronary artery just beyond the pulmonary artery.
+It advances to the anterior interventricular sulcus, along which it descends to the notch of cardiac apex.
+A common variant of the LAD, the "wraparound LAD," wraps around the apex and terminates on the posterior wall.

 Although rare, multiple anomalous courses of the LAD have been described.
 These include the origin of the artery from the right aortic sinus.

 Branches

-The LAD gives off two types of branches: septals and diagonals.
+The LAD gives off two types of branches: diagonal branches and septal perforators.